-The Evolution of Endpoint Protection
+The Continuing Evolution of Endpoint Security

-By Andrew Roberts, Chief Cybersecurity Strategist, cStor
+By Andrew Roberts, Chief Cybersecurity Strategist, cStor and MicroAge

 This ushered in a new era in endpoint security, where next-generation antivirus manufacturers formed two distinct camps – Endpoint Protection Platforms (EPP) and Endpoint Detection and Response (EDR) products.

 EPP manufacturers believed that the best way to protect endpoints was the preventative approach – identify malware and block it from executing before it does any harm.
 They built new technologies to recognize malware without the need for constantly updating signature files.
 The most successful of these products relied heavily on artificial intelligence (AI) and machine learning (ML) to find malicious code and block it.
 This approach was a vast improvement over signature-based technologies, achieving advertised success rates of well over 99%.

 EDR manufacturers took a different approach.
 They believed that some malware was always going to get through.
 They developed solutions that quickly identify infected endpoints and take immediate corrective action to stop the spread and minimize the impact.

 While both tactics brought significant technological advances, neither was a complete solution.
 EDR platforms still needed some sort of prevention, or they would spend all their time reacting.
 EPP solutions that blocked 99.99% of threats would still miss 100 of every million malicious files.
 Response capabilities were required.